Food Safety Modernization Act

 The New Produce Rule and the new Leafy Greens Industry.

-- Worker hygiene and safety
+- Worker health, hygiene, and training

 Does the Produce Rule mean additional food safety requirements for LGMA members?